-We went by cab from San Telmo to Recoleta, transferring barrios as the portenos had done in response to a yellow fever epidemic.
+After lunch on the plaza, we went by cab from San Telmo to Recoleta, transferring Buenos Aires’ barrios as the portenos had done in response to a yellow fever epidemic.
 Well, the portenos did not include the cab part.
 (The inhabitants of Buenos Aires are called portenos or people from the port.)

 In Recoleta we visited Buenos Aires’ top tourist attraction, Cementerio De La Recoleta.
 A cemetery as the top tourist attraction?
 Take a look at the photographs and you will see why.
 I took more pictures there than anywhere else in the city.
 Boris and Rocky got so tired of waiting for me, they planted themselves in the center until I finished.
-To be honest, I never finished; I just stopped taking pictures.
+To be honest, I wasn’t finished; Because they were done touring, I just stopped taking pictures.

 I have been to the Pere Lachaise Cemetery in Paris (“reputed to be the world’s most visited cemetery”) in the winter, complete with black crows and mist.
 But visiting the Recoleta cemetery in the summer in the bright sunshine, one got a completely different feel.
 The crypts are tightly packed in and there is very little green space, but the beauty and variety is astonishing.
 You could wander in here for days.